opensearch-project/project-website/_posts/2023-07-10-introducing-extensions-for-opensearch.md

 categories:
   - technical-posts
 Meta_keywords: OpenSearch extensions, OpenSearch plugins, OpenSearch extensibility
-Meta_description: Discover how the experimental extensions feature in OpenSearch 2.9 helps extend OpenSearch to independently scale workloads without impacting cluster availability.
+Meta_description: Discover how the experimental extensions feature in OpenSearch 2.9 helps extend OpenSearch and independently scale workloads without impacting cluster availability.
 ---

-_Extensions_ is a new experimental feature in OpenSearch 2.9 that allows you to extend OpenSearch without impacting cluster availability and independently scale workloads.
+_Extensions_ is a new experimental feature in OpenSearch 2.9 that allows you to extend OpenSearch and independently scale workloads without impacting cluster availability.
 In this blog post, we will introduce extensions and compare them to plugins.
 Using a 36-node cluster running a machine learning algorithm that performs high-cardinality anomaly detection, we'll demonstrate how we have achieved a cost reduction of 33% per data node, with performance matching that of a plugin and the only added cost of one extension node.

 ## The old way: Plugins

 OpenSearch is a fork of Elasticsearch 7.10, which offered extending features through plugins.
-Until now, plugins were the best way to extend features in OpenSearch, and we’ve written a [blog post](https://opensearch.org/blog/plugins-intro/) to help you understand how they worked.
+Until now, plugins were the best way to extend features in OpenSearch, and we’ve written a [blog post](https://opensearch.org/blog/plugins-intro/) to help you understand how they work.
 The OpenSearch project currently maintains 17 plugins, and we have learned a lot developing and operating them at scale over the last two years.
 In such, we’ve encountered many bottlenecks in the existing plugin architecture.

 Plugins are class-loaded into memory during OpenSearch bootstrap and therefore run within the OpenSearch process.
 This leads to the following three architectural problems: